We can make your web site easier to find, and easier to use.

 Various methods, systems, and apparatuses for customizing travel actions in travel directions are disclosed.

-One method and apparatus includes providing a first set of travel directions to a user, the travel directions including at least one travel action, receiving at least one selected travel action and a replacement travel action from the user associated with the first set of travel directions, and outputting a second set of travel directions associated with the at least one selected travel action and the replacement travel action.
+One method and apparatus includes providing a first set of travel directions to a user, the travel directions including at least one travel action, receiving at least one selected travel action and a replacement travel action from the user associated with the first set of travel directions, and outputting the second set of travel directions associated with the at least one selected travel action and the replacement travel action.

-Another method and apparatus includes obtaining travel directions based on a start point and an end point, comparing travel actions from the travel directions with a customization file, the customization file including at least one selected travel action and a replacement travel action, determining that at least one travel action in the travel directions is the same as the at least one selected travel action, and integrating the replacement travel action into the travel directions.
+Another method and apparatus includes obtaining travel directions based on a start point and an endpoint, comparing travel actions from the travel directions with a customization file, the customization file including at least one selected travel action and a replacement travel action, determining that at least one travel action in the travel directions is the same as the at least one selected travel action, and integrating the replacement travel action into the travel directions.

 I’m wondering if Google might use this driving directions customization to find the “preferred” routes that people like to use to get from one place to another.
 It would be interesting to see the search engine learn from user data in the area of driving directions.